What Is Opportunity Cost?

 Note: For consumers, benefit is often called utility (the satisfaction that comes from consuming a good or service) and for businesses, benefit is often called revenue (the money brought in by selling a good or service).

-Opportunity cost on the Production Possibilities Curve: The production possibilities curve illustrates different combinations of two goods (or groups of goods) that can be produced with fixed resources.
-When answering questions about opportunity cost on a PPC graph, just look to the axes.
+The production possibilities curve illustrates different combinations of two goods (or groups of goods) that can be produced with fixed resources.
+When answering questions about opportunity costs on a PPC graph, just look to the axes.
 Take a look at the PPC graph to the right.
 If this economy produces at point 2 instead of point 1, the opportunity cost of 6 additional units of consumer goods is 13 units of capital goods.

 Multiple Choice Connections: